nasw1h/CS1-C/README.md

 ### Output:
 ```
-Case 1:
 enter the values of a b c: 1 2 1
 r1 = -1
 r2 = -1

-Case 2:
-enter the values of a b c: 1 1 4
-Roots are imaginary
 ```